osrg/namazu/doc/blog/content/subprojects.md

 +++
 categories = ["general"]
-date = "2015-10-05"
+date = "2016-04-27"
 tags = ["document"]
 title = "Subprojects"

 +++

-These subprojects were originally developed for Earthquake, but we believe they can be also used for other purposes.
+These subprojects were originally developed for Namazu, but we believe they can be also used for other purposes.

 ### HookSwitch: A Usermode Packet Injection Library